miracle2k/android-remote-stacktrace/README.txt

 setUrl() allows you customize the url traces are submitted to.

 setTag() allows you to customize the log tag used by the library.

+setVerbose() tells the library to be a bit more verbose in terms of the log messages that are outputted.